Mom's Best Recipes

 Simple Roasted Asparagus

-Crisp-tender spears with browned tips, lemony brightness, and just enough garlic to make it interesting.
-A true 15-minute side that tastes like you tried harder.
+Crisp-tender spears with caramelized tips, lemony brightness, and just enough garlicky punch to make you “taste-test” straight off the pan.

 Author By Matt Campbell

-A sheet pan of roasted asparagus spears with browned tips, lemon wedges, and grated Parmesan on a parchment-lined baking sheet
+A sheet pan of roasted asparagus spears with browned tips, lemon wedges, and a sprinkle of flaky salt on a kitchen counter

 Why It Works